Please carefully read all instructions before beginning your application.

 3. Video Clip

-If you are not the only dancer in the video, please clearly identify yourself.
+If you are not the only dancer in a performance or class video, please clearly identify yourself.

 FYI – If your video clip contains copyrighted music, Youtube™ or Vimeo™ may not document the audio in the recording.